-New residential development is not allowed.

-- Fill is not allowed unless the applicant can show no-rise (Floodway Modifications, p.
+- New residential development is not allowed. - Fill is not allowed unless the applicant can show no-rise (Floodway Modifications, p.
 5). - Residential additions are not allowed. - Remodels are allowed subject to the substantial improvement requirements (p.
-14-15). - Manufactured homes are allowed only in existing manufactured home parks. - Redevelopment (rebuild) of an existing structure is not allowed. - Reconstruction of a substantially damaged structure is prohibited - Detached garages and sheds are not allowed.
+14-15). - Manufactured homes are allowed only in existing manufactured home parks. - Redevelopment (rebuild) of an existing structure is not allowed. - Detached garages and sheds are not allowed.

 - New non-residential development is not allowed. - Fill is not allowed unless the applicant can show no-rise (Floodway Modifications, p.
 5). - Non-residential additions are not allowed. - Remodels are allowed subject to the substantial improvement requirements (p.
-14-16). - Mobile buildings (modular offices) are allowed only in existing mobile building developments. - Redevelopment (rebuild) of an existing structure is not allowed. - Reconstruction of a substantially damaged structure is prohibited - Detached garages and sheds are not allowed.
+14-16). - Mobile buildings (modular offices) are allowed only in existing mobile building developments. - Redevelopment (rebuild) of an existing structure is not allowed. - Detached garages and sheds are not allowed.